lsCoinred/SI100B_Fall_2025_PP_Recitation/materials/Recitation1/Recitation1.md

 if guess == number:
     print("Congratulations, you guessed it.") elif guess < number:
-    print("No, it is a little higher than that.")
+    print("No, it is a little bigger than that.")
 else:
-    print("No, it is a little lower than that.")
+    print("No, it is a little smaller than that.")
 ```

 <!--v-->